timsgit/ipscan/README.md

         javascript-enabled browsers and the other for text-based browsers.
 Additionally, the standard build provides fast and standard versions of both of these tests.
 The fast version tests multiple TCP or UDP ports in parallel, whereas the standard version tests only 1 port at a time, at a default rate of 1 port per second.
-Please be aware that some OS and firewalls apply rate-limiting to their generation, or passing, of ICMPv6 responses on the basis that this behaviour is indicative of a port scan being performed.
+Please be aware that some OSes and firewalls apply rate-limiting to their generation, or passing, of ICMPv6 responses on the basis that this behaviour is indicative of a port scan being performed.
 Consequently such rate-limiting might cause a port which would normally generate an ICMPv6 response (e.g. PHBTD) to send no response